spacewalkproject/spacewalk-wiki/AclDesign.md

  a boolean function present in an acl handler that takes context and parameters and return a boolean.

 Handler::
- The handler is a collection of acl functions used to separate out similar functionality (ex: monitoring acl handler)
+ The handler is a collection of acl functions used to separate out similar functionality (ex: configuration acl handler)

 Mixins::
  A list of handlers presented when using an acl.
 Required when not using functions from the default handler.